 1. Add your veggies & fruit

 When people say salads don’t make them feel full, add chunks of stuff to switch things up.
 Veggies adds a savory twist, fruits, either dried or fresh are light and bright (sweet or sour) and fresh herbs like parsley, cilantro, basil, dill, tarragon and chives definitely increase the depth of flavors in your bowl.

 Sour inspiration: Beet & Blood Orange

 2. Add grains, proteins, nuts, or sprouts

-The awesome thing about salads is that there are no rules!
+The wonderful thing about salads is that there are no rules!
 With toppings, the more the merrier.
 Try the Quinoa, sprouts, and baby greens salad (pic).
 Canned beans add protein, increasing the heartiness of your salad.
 And nuts add a wonderful crunch as well.

 Flavor profiles of grains you might not be familiar with:

 - Quinoa has a sweet and nutty flavor

 - Farro has a nutty taste with undertones of oats and barley. (looks similar to brown rice)